CRPS-Optimal Binning for Univariate Conformal Regression: Real-Data Experiments

 Figure~\ref{fig:faithful_intervals} compares 90\% prediction intervals across methods.
 Gaussian split conformal and CQR produce intervals of roughly constant width across all waiting times, whereas our method adapts: narrower in both regimes where the conditional distribution is concentrated, and wide only in the transition region where the within-bin ECDF spans both modes.

 Table~\ref{tab:faithful_coverage} reports coverage and mean interval width averaged over $R=200$ random 50/50 splits.
-Our method (full $n$, bold row) achieves $90.3 \pm 0.1\%$ coverage with mean width $1.20$ min, compared to $1.68$ min for Gaussian split conformal ($+40\%$), $1.49$ min for CQR ($+24\%$), and $1.33$ min for CQR-QRF ($+11\%$).
-Applying our method to only the training half (italic row; matched sample size as the competitors) gives slightly sub-nominal coverage ($88.3 \pm 0.3\%$) at a modest width cost ($1.26$ min), which remains narrower than all competitors.
-All methods produce valid or near-valid coverage.
+In the matched-sample comparison (top block), our method ($n/2$, italic row) achieves mean width $1.27$ min with slightly sub-nominal coverage ($88.5 \pm 0.3\%$), narrower than all competitors: Gaussian split conformal ($1.68$ min), CQR ($1.49$ min), CQR-IDR ($1.29$ min), and CQR-QRF ($1.33$ min).
+When all $n$ observations are used (bold row, below the line), our method achieves $90.6 \pm 0.1\%$ coverage with mean width $1.22$ min.
+All split-conformal methods exceed nominal coverage ($91.2$--$91.4\%$).